 Modern dental chairs are constructed from a combination of metal and plastic, often treated with antibacterial agents to reduce infection risk.
 They typically feature a very thin backrest, allowing the dentist to sit on a stool behind the patient for easier access.

-Components of the dental unit
+Components of the dental chair

 Understanding the components of a dental unit is essential for both dentists and patients.
 A dental unit comprises several integral parts that work together seamlessly to facilitate dental procedures.
 These parts include: